Unpolarized Transverse-Momentum-Dependent Parton Distributions of the Nucleon from Lattice QCD: Lattice simulations

-{\it Lattice simulations}: We use the valence tadpole improved clover fermion on the hypercubic (HYP) smeared ~\cite{Hasenfratz:2001hp} $2+1+1$ flavors MILC configurations with highly improved staggered quark (HISQ) sea and 1-loop Symanzik improved gauge action~\cite{MILC:2012znn}.
-This calculation adopts a single ensemble with lattice spacing $a=0.12$~fm and volume $n_s^3\times n_t=48^3\times64$ using physical sea quark masses, and uses two choices of light valence quark mass corresponding to $m_{\pi}^{\mathrm{val}}=310$~MeV and $220$~MeV.
+We use the valence tadpole improved clover fermion on the hypercubic (HYP) smeared ~\cite{Hasenfratz:2001hp} $2+1+1$ flavors MILC configurations with highly improved staggered quark (HISQ) sea and 1-loop Symanzik improved gauge action~\cite{MILC:2012znn}.
+We analyze a single ensemble with lattice spacing $a=0.12$~fm and volume $n_s^3\times n_t=48^3\times64$ using physical sea quark masses, and two choices of light valence quark mass corresponding to $m_{\pi}^{\mathrm{val}}=\{220,~310\}$ MeV.
 The HYP smearing is also used for nonlocal correlation functions to improve the statistical signal.
 In order to explore the momentum dependence, we employ three different nucleon momenta as $P^z=2\pi/(n_sa)\times\{8, 10, 12\}=\{1.72, 2.15, 2.58\}$~GeV.

 We adopt momentum-smearing point source~\cite{Bali:2016lva} at several time slices, and average correlation functions for both the forward and backward directions in $z$ and transverse space of the gauge link.
-In total, there are $1000$ (cfg.) $\times 16$ (source time slices) $\times 4$ (forward/backward directions of the $z$ and transverse axes) measurements for the $m_{\pi}^{\mathrm{val}}=220$ MeV case and $1000\times 4\times 4$ measurements for the $310$ MeV case.
+In total, there are $1000$ (configurations) $\times 16$ (source time slices) $\times 4$ (forward/backward directions of the $z$ and transverse axes) measurements for the $m_{\pi}^{\mathrm{val}}=220$ MeV case and $1000\times 4\times 4$ measurements for the $310$ MeV case.